awsdocs/amazon-sagemaker-developer-guide/doc_source/model-ab-testing.md

 print("Done!")
 ```

-Amazon SageMaker emits metrics such as `Latency` and `Invocations` for each variant in Amazon CloudWatch\.
-For a complete list of metrics that Amazon SageMaker emits, see [Monitor Amazon SageMaker with Amazon CloudWatch](monitoring-cloudwatch.md)\.
+SageMaker emits metrics such as `Latency` and `Invocations` for each variant in Amazon CloudWatch\.
+For a complete list of metrics that SageMaker emits, see [Monitor Amazon SageMaker with Amazon CloudWatch](monitoring-cloudwatch.md)\.
 Let’s query CloudWatch to get the number of invocations per variant, to show how invocations are split across variants by default:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/model-variant-invocations.png)